 You can buy a multimeter from any battery store or you can borrow it from someone if you don’t feel like putting extra money into it.

 Now, when you have got the multimeter in your hands, you will notice two different cords/wires.

 One with red color and the other one with black color.
 Now do not get confused.
 The red color needs to be connected with the positive terminal of the battery and the black color with the negative terminal of the battery.

-If you will connect the multimeter into the wrong polarity then you may not get any results.
+If you will connect the multimeter to the wrong polarity then you may not get any results.

 You shall be connecting it in the right manner.

 There are no prongs used in a multimeter as used in a voltmeter.